hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_simple_graphic_of_a_digital__9ceb7010-937f-40e5-8937-9711b409e333-0_1.content.md

 ## Contact Us

-If you have any questions or feedback about our countdown timer background, feel free to reach out to us at [email protected] We'd love to hear from you!
+If you have any questions or feedback about our countdown timer background, feel free to reach out to us at me@pavolhejny.com We'd love to hear from you!

 ---